-A bad reputation is hard to turn around!
+Hello fellow readers, Goldenrod’s bad reputation is hard to turn around!
 Sandy from Sparta questioned a recommendation to add Solidago to her fall garden.
-The common name is Goldenrod after all and doesn’t it cause allergies?
-The real offender is Ragweed (Ambrosia ) which grows in the same cultural environment but is often unnoticed.
-Because Ragweed flowers are insignificant it’s easier to recognize them by their hairy sometimes purplish stems.
+The common name is Goldenrod, after all, and doesn’t it cause allergies?
+The actual offender is Ragweed (Ambrosia ) which grows in the same cultural environment but is often unnoticed.
+Because Ragweed flowers are insignificant, it’s easier to recognize them by their hairy, sometimes purplish stems.

-Both plants bloom from late summer to early fall, but Goldenrod produces masses of bright golden flowers loved by songbirds and other pollinators including butterflies.
-Ragweed on the other hand has small, un-showy greenish yellow flowers that release profuse amounts of pollen as it is pollinated by wind.
-Whereas Goldenrods produce far less pollen because they are both wind and insect-pollinated.
+Both plants bloom from late summer to early fall, but Goldenrod produces masses of bright golden flowers loved by songbirds and other pollinators, including butterflies.
+On the other hand, Ragweed has small, un-showy greenish-yellow flowers that release profuse amounts of pollen as it is pollinated by wind.
+In comparison, Goldenrods produce far less pollen because they are both wind and insect-pollinated.

-With many Goldenrod cultivars and hybrids to choose from no garden should be without these deer resistant fall flowering butterfly attracters.
+With many Goldenrod cultivars and hybrids to choose from, no garden should be without these deer-resistant fall flowering butterfly attractors.
 A few of my favorites include; Solidago ‘Little Lemon’ growing 8-12″ tall – one of the cutest, most compact Goldenrod.
-Then there’s S.rugosa ‘Fireworks’ which grows to 3-4’ with graceful long arching golden sprays that are great in arrangements.
-S. sphacelata ‘Golden Fleece’ is about 18” high with semi-evergreen foliage that when planted in masses can form a groundcover that keeps weeds at bay.
+Then there’s S.rugosa ‘Fireworks’, which rises to 3-4’ with graceful long arching golden sprays that are great in arrangements.
+Finally, S. sphacelata ‘Golden Fleece’ is about 18” high with semi-evergreen foliage that, when planted in masses, can form a ground cover that keeps weeds at bay.